adamant/adamant.language.reference/exceptions.md

 Note: Swift doesn't have finally.
 Instead it has `defer`.
 I think that is because of definite assignment and no null values.
 In a finally, you can't use any variables from the block because you don't know if they have been initialized.

 TODO: Not sure yet wether Adamant needs Swift style defer given the RAII pattern support.
 Clean up code may be less of an issue since you should do it in destructors.
+Also, there may be lifetime issues.